MicrosoftDocs/dynamics-365-fraud-protection/content/data-upload.md

     - Update account payment instruments

 > [!IMPORTANT]
 > This data is sensitive, and you should take care to upload it only from a secure network location.
 Be aware that Microsoft requests only partial data about payment instruments (the bank identification number \[BIN\] and the last four digits).
 We don't request the full payment instrument number or Social Security number (SSN).
 We recommend that you do **not** include this type of data in the files that you upload.
-For more information about how data is used and protected in Dynamics 365 Fraud Protection, see [Security, compliance, and data subject requests](security-compliance.md).
+For more information about how data is used and protected in Fraud Protection, see [Security, compliance, and data subject requests](security-compliance.md).

 ## Website upload

 You can upload your historical data from the **Data upload** page.

-To help guarantee that Dynamics 365 Fraud Protection can correctly interpret the files that you upload, make sure that they meet the following requirements, and that they follow the [required schemas](schema.md):
+To help guarantee that Fraud Protection can correctly interpret the files that you upload, make sure that they meet the following requirements, and that they follow the [required schemas](schema.md):

 - The files are in CSV UTF-8 (comma delimited) format (\*.csv).
 - The maximum file size is 10 gigabytes (GB).